Zalexanninev15/Arch-EIP/README.md

 ## Description

-Exporting installed packages to list (Markdown) in Arch linux for Flatpack, AUR, Official.
-Example [here](https://cloud.disroot.org/s/4K63rWKJZ9YDxcP) (from [my Telegram channel PingvinusFun](https://ttttt.me/pingvinusfun) (RU), where I talk about my adventures and discoveries in OpenSource and Linux, which I became actively interested in in 2023, [post with example](https://ttttt.me/pingvinusfun/34)).
+Script for exporting installed packages to list (Markdown) in Arch linux for Flatpack, AUR, Official.
+Example [here](https://cloud.disroot.org/s/4K63rWKJZ9YDxcP) (from [my Telegram channel PingvinusFun](https://ttttt.me/pingvinusfun) (RU), where I talk about my adventures and discoveries in OpenSource and Linux, which I became actively interested iin 2023, [post with example](https://ttttt.me/pingvinusfun/34)).
 To get packages, I use `flatpak`, `pamac` and `grep` to exclude unnecessary strings.
 All tests were performed on Manjaro Linux

 ## Usage